Want your image to completely cover a page? You're looking for a full bleed layout.

 How to design a full bleed layout

-1. Select a full bleed layout by dragging it onto a page or cover.
+1. For Pages, select a select a full bleed layout by dragging it onto a page.
+For Cover designs, click the Draw Photo Icon and add a photo container to your layout, stretching the edges of the container to the page edges.
 Full bleed layouts are the completely grey layouts shown under All Layouts, with no white edges around them.
 (You can also simply drop the photo onto the page or cover and adjust it as shown in step 2).

 2. Position or zoom your image so its edges reach all the way to the outer edge of the page or cover.
 Don't stop just at the red dotted trim line.

 Below is a correctly-placed full bleed image, with the trim guides displayed.
 Notice how the edges of the photo reach all the way past the red dotted trim line to the outer edge (the "bleed edge").
 This ensures there won't be any unwanted white edges.

 Here's the same image with the trim guides turned off to show how the image reaches all the way to the outer edge of the cover.
 This design would not have any white edges in the printed book.

 Below is an incorrectly designed bleed.
 Notice how the image ends at the red dotted trim line.
 This design would result in white edges in the printed book.